Dr Angela Busse

 - Numerical methods for computational fluid dynamics

 I have a number of projects to offer to candidates interested in computational fluid mechanics.
 I can also offer combined numerical and experimental projects which will be co-supervised by colleagues in the Aerospace Sciences Division who are experts in experimental fluid dynamics.
-Examples for PhD projects are given below.

 PhD scholarships/ funding

-The School of Engineering awards a number of PhD scholarships each year via the school scholarship scheme.
+The James Watt School of Engineering awards a number of PhD scholarships each year via the school scholarship scheme.
 Projects are usually advertised in autumn and applications close in mid-February.
 Please note that due to the way these scholarships are funded most scholarships will be awarded to UK students and only a very small number will be awarded to students from outside of the United Kingdom.

 Most international PhD students at the School of Engineering are self-funded, e.g. they supported by schemes offered their home governments.